Introduction

 What about high availability for Cognos with SQL Server?

 Configure SQL Server Always On Availability Groups or Failover Clustering for the content store database and point Cognos to the availability group listener to minimize failover impact.
+Why Your Itvx Isn’t Working With Your VPN and How to Fix It

 How often should I back up the Cognos content store?

 Daily backups are typical, with more frequent backups during peak periods or after major content store changes.
 Verify restoration procedures regularly.
-Discover The Dns Server Address On Your Pc A Step By Step Guide

 Can I connect multiple Cognos nodes to a single SQL Server content store?